dmbarbour/glas/docs/GlasProg.md

   * Preemption: scheduler may freely abort a coroutine to select another.
   * Parallelism: run many, abort a subset to eliminate conflicts, aka [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
   * Fork-join behavior: %co yields repeatedly until coroutines terminate.
 We can optimize the case where %co is the final operation of a coroutine, thus no join required.
 * `%yield` - within a coroutine, commit operations since prior yield.
-Each yield-to-yield step is an atomic transaction that may abort via fail.
+Each yield-to-yield step is an atomic, isolated transaction that may abort via fail.
 * `(%atomic P)` - runs P within a hierarchical transaction, thus yielding within P does not yield from atomic and must be resumed within P.
   * *Note:* a chain of %br branch conditions, up to %sel, is implicitly atomic.
 * `(%ch P1 P2)` - non-deterministic choice of P1 or P2.
 Associative.
 Can be implemented by forking the transaction and evaluating all choices, but only one can commit.